A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Proof of the LDP

 \section{Proof of the LDP}

 In this section we prove the main result of this paper, the large-deviations principle in Theorem \ref{thm-LDP}.
-Again, we fix the parameter $t\in(0,\infty)$ and a sequence $t_N=t+o(1)$ and consider the Erd\H{o}s--R\'enyi graph $\Gcal(N,\frac 1Nt_N)$ with probability measure $\P_{N,\frac 1Nt_N}$.
+Again, we fix the parameter $t\in(0,\infty)$ and a sequence $t_N=t+o(1)$ and consider the Erd\H{o}s-R\'enyi graph $\Gcal(N,\frac 1Nt_N)$ with probability measure $\P_{N,\frac 1Nt_N}$.

 Recall the topological remarks on the two state spaces $\Ncal$ and $\Mcal$ from Section \ref{sec-Micromacro}.
 The metrics $d$ on $\Ncal$ and $D$ on $\Mcal$, defined by

 induce the respective topologies of pointwise and vague convergence.
 We write $B_\delta(\Lambda)$, respectively $B_\rho(\alpha)$, for the closed $\delta$-ball around $\Lambda$, respectively for the closed $\rho$-ball around $\alpha$.
 Since the rate function $I(\cdot;t)$ is lower semicontinuous in $\Ncal\times\Mcal$ and the space is compact, we know that it is a good rate function (i.e., its level sets are not only closed but also compact).
 Therefore, a weak LDP implies our main result, the LDP in Theorem~\ref{thm-LDP}, and it will be sufficient to prove the following.